tsarjak/DownloadRedditImages/README.md

   --subreddit <your choice of subreddit>
   --sort_type <hot|new|rising|top>
   --sort_time <all|year|month|week|day>
+  --save_dir <Directory where you want to store the images.
+By default it saves in wallpapers folder>
   --update_every <Number of minutes after which you want to change the wallpapers>
   --run_for <Total number of hours you want to run the script for>
   --download_only <Toggle this to either only download the images, or to also keep cycling throught the wallpapers>